MaximeDaigle/transformer-scratch/readme.md

 2. Implementation of the **attention module of a transformer**
 3. Training of these 3 models (RNN, GRU, and Transformer) using a variety of different optimizers and hyperparameter settings
-4. Generation of samples from the trained models.
+4. Generation of samples by both the RNN and GRU models

 #### Summary